Roropey/CSI_Project/README.md

 ## Precedent_version_test_program

 The precedent version and test of the programs valence_driven_decimater.py and reconstruction.py are stocked in this folder.
+The v0 programs doesn't handle creation of valence 2 well compared to actual implementation: the v0 is more computation hungry because it tries the decimation on every gate possible until finding a decimation that do not produce a valence of 2.
+In addition of being too long to be used, it doesn't work on certain model like bunny_bis.obj where at the first decimation, all gates possible (all faces times 3) are tried but without success, and so no decimation done.
+The test programs is a quick try to handle valence of 2 decimation, but without success.
+This is because having gates that share two faces cause problems (errors) in many part of the implementation and correcting it would required a full reimplementation of everything, something that cann't be done in the remaining time (before the project end).

 ## Elements_of_presentation